 Stir to incorporate the ingredients.
 Garnish with a black cherry, or if you’re feeling festive, a spider or something else spooky.
 Press play on Pet Sematary by the Ramones, hit repeat, kick back, and enjoy!

-Add 2 cups of sugar and 1 cup of pomegranate juice to a sauce pan and turn it to medium-high.
+Want to learn how to make grenadine?
+Simply add 2 cups of sugar and 1 cup of pomegranate juice to a sauce pan and turn it to medium-high.
 You have the option to add other flavor components here, such as hibiscus, cinnamon, clove, orange peels, whatever you like!
 Stir the ingredients until the sugar is completely dissolved.
 Let cool and store in the fridge for up to 2-3 weeks.